-A franchise fee imposed by a Municipality is applicable to all Members served by the Cooperative inside a Municipality's corporate boundary.
+Related to costs imposed by a Municipality under a valid franchise agreement with the Cooperative, this charge may be applicable to all Members served by the Cooperative inside a Municipality's corporate boundary.
 All franchise fees will be separately assessed for Members within the Municipality where the franchise fee is authorized.
 The franchise fee will appear on the bill as a separate line item.